bestplay/Notes/resume.md

   - Communicates with Font-End by websocket for reason of separation.

-  - Iphone testing (multiple phones model for factory / single model for shop)
+  - IPhones testing (multiple phones model for factory / single model for shop)

   - **Print doc and barcode** without using the browser's features.